xinyzhang9/friend-circles/README.md

 - [x] Visulization of the friend-circles using "force" graph.
 - [x] Real-time visulization when user or others add/remove friends.
 - [x] See specific user's friend-circles by double-clicking his node.
-- [x] Represent different users with color codes
+- [x] Represent different users with color codes.
-- [x] Rank users with connections
+- [x] Rank users with connections.
 - [x] Reserve some superstars which user cannot delete or edit.
 - [x] Add a welcome page to new users and hide the admin page.
-- [x] Add gender option in welcome page
+- [x] Add gender option in welcome page.
-- [ ] Add search-node feature to quickly find a user in the graph
+- [x] Add search-node feature to quickly find a user in the graph.
+- [x] Add "find me" feature to quickly find myself.

 ### Time Schedule